 The short answer is I think you do.
 I know that you have time to write down your schedule because it’s something you have to do one way or another.
 Managing your daily life and tasks takes time, but whether it’s entering details in an app on your phone or writing things down, you’re probably doing some of it already.

-Finding time for creative planning has happened for me automatically.
+I find time to plan without even thinking about it.
 Sometimes I sit down and decorate my planner while my kids color–this is my favorite time to plan.
 I might pull it out for a few minutes after I’m ready for bed, or during the kids’ naps in the afternoon.

 One thing that’s great about this hobby is how functional and helpful it is.
 You’ll compensate for the time you spent planning by remembering more, accomplishing your goals, and staying on target every day.
 It’s already happened for me.